Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## Data Structure

-- Arragment of collectionn of items so that operations can be done efficiently.
+- Arrangement of collection of items so that operations can be done efficiently.
 Inside main memory during execution of program.
 - During execution of a program.
 The complier will manage data in main memory called data Structure.
 - A data structure is not only used for organizing the data.
 But, Also it is also used for processing, retrieving, and storing data.
 - There are different types of basic & advanced types of data structures that are used in almost every program or software system that has been developed.
 So we must have good knowledge about data structures.

 Example: